ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 	Both files have been anonymized by using data swapping, top coding, perturbation and reducing detail by recoding. [#foot57]_

-.. [#foot35]
-   Here the *sdcMicro* object “sdcIntial“ contains a dataset with 2,500 individuals and 103 variables.
-We selected five quasi-identifiers:
-   “sizeRes”, “age”, “gender”, “region”, and “ethnicity”.

-.. [#foot36]
-   This approach works only for semi-continuous variables, because in the case of continuous variables, there might be values that are between the lower interval boundary and the lower interval boundary minus the small number.
-For example, using this for income, we would have an interval (9999, 19999] and the value 9999.5 would be misclassified as belonging to the interval [10000, 19999].

 .. [#foot40]
    This can be assessed with utility measures.